stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 title: Current State of Python Packaging - 2019
 ---

-In this post, I will try to put out the dumpster fire that is python packaging.
+In this post, I will try to explain the intricate details of python packaging.
 I spent the best part of my evenings in the past two months to gather as much information as possible about the problem, the current solutions, what is legacy and what is not.